 If the customer Then

-Qualifi ALTCS es for Freedom to Work (FTW) - S The requirements in this chapter do not apply in the customer's eligibility determination.
+Qualifies for Freedom to Work (FTW) - ALTCS The requirements in this chapter do not apply in the customer's eligibility determination.

-Receiv The only resources reviewed and considered in the eligibility determination
+Receives: • SSI Cash; The only resources reviewed and considered in the eligibility determination are trusts.

-• SSI Cash; are trusts.

-• Title IV-E Foster Care; or
+Title IV-E Foster Care; or

-• Title IV-E Adoption Subsidy
+Title IV-E Adoption Subsidy